 Naples' finest attraction is its Archaeological Museum, north of Spaccanapoli.
 This is where you'll get the best possible peek at the art and decorations of Pompeii and Herculaneum, the two ancient towns that were buried in ash by the eruption of Mount Vesuvius in AD 79.
 (And if you'd like to visit those sites, they're an easy train ride from Naples.)

-After you've explored the city, celebrate with pizza in the city where it originated.
+Along the way, make time to savor a pizza in the city where it originated.
 It seems Neapolitans are endlessly enthusiastic about discussing the fine differences between different pizzerias.
-My friend Vincenzo described his idea of the perfect pizza: "Melts into your mouth, goes straight through the throat and into the stomach.
-It does not need to be chewed."
+My friend Vincenzo described his idea of the perfect pizza as one that "melts into your mouth, goes straight through the throat and into the stomach — it does not need to be chewed."

 Using traditional wood-burning ovens, Naples' pizzerias bake just the right combination of tomatoes, mozzarella, and fresh dough (soft and chewy, as opposed to Roman-style, which is thin and crispy).
 Ask anyone to steer you to the neighborhood pizzeria.
 An average one-person pie (usually the only size available) costs $5 to $10; most places offer both take-out and eat-in, and pizza is often the only thing on the menu.